 NOTE: For the GMPE Median-SST product, where an input analysis product indicates sea ice but provides no SST value, a default value of -1.8°C has been substituted.

-The associsted standard deviation map provides the standard deviation of all input data sets for each grid square used in the median ensemble sst map.
+The associated standard deviation map provides the standard deviation of all input data sets for each grid square used in the median ensemble SST map.

 The GMPE ensemble SST anomaly map is derived from NCEP/NOAA (Reynolds) OIv2.
 This climatology was formed from the weekly SST analysis performed by Reynolds et al. The climatology for the current week was computed from a daily climatology, which in turn was computed using an average of all weeks between 1985 and 2001 containing that day of the year.
 The analysis resolution is 1 degree spatially.
 More detail can be found on the NOAA Optimum Interpolation home page

-More information and a complete anomaly comparison for each input data set (input analysis minus GMPE median ensemble) is available by clicking on the images below.
-General access to GHRSST data products is available at
+More information and a complete anomaly comparison for each input data set (input analysis minus GMPE median ensemble) is available at